 The elective requirement may be satisfied using coursework in the areas of accounting, economics, general management, health care administration, human resources, international business or marketing; or Small Business Institute credits.

 - Total for MBA in General Management – 30 credits minimum

-When you pursue the MBA in General Management, you can customize your education by choosing a certificate in one of eight focus areas.
+When you pursue the MBA in General Management, you can customize your education by choosing a certificate in one of five focus areas.
 Or, you may choose to earn a graduate certificate on its own for professional development.

 - Health Care Administration

 - International Business